 GeneCards Summary for GABRB3 Gene

 GABRB3 (Gamma-Aminobutyric Acid Type A Receptor Beta3 Subunit) is a Protein Coding gene.
-Diseases associated with GABRB3 include epilepsy, childhood absence 5 and childhood disintegrative disease.
+Diseases associated with GABRB3 include epilepsy, childhood absence 5 and childhood absence epilepsy.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot Summary for GABRB3 Gene